-This resource provides tips for starting solid foods and keeping infants safe when they are eating.
-Keep in mind that each infant is different.
-Their diets may vary depending on things such as age, development, and nutritional needs.
-Ask your pediatric nurse practitioner, pediatrician, registered dietitian or other healthcare provider for more feeding advice.
+This resource provides information on infant and toddler feeding from birth through twenty-three months of age, including information on breastfeeding, infant formula, the introduction of solid foods and infant safety while eating.
+Keep in mind that every infant is different, and their diets may vary depending on many factors such as age, stage of development and nutritional needs.
+Ask your pediatric nurse practitioner, pediatrician, registered dietitian or other healthcare provider for more specific feeding advice.

 4 to 6 Months